samueljklee/canvas-ai/docs/archive/ONBOARDING-AND-PACKAGING-PLAN.md

 ### **Files to Create:**

 1. **README.md** (for users, not developers)
-   - What is Workspace Canvas
+   - What is Canvas AI
    - Installation instructions
    - Getting an API key
    - Basic usage guide